St Mary’s Swainswick

 open hearts, open minds, open doors

-We’re part of a group of churches with St Saviour’s Larkhall and All Saints Woolley, so there is plenty of variety.
-As well as regular church services, anyone who lives in the parish can be baptised, married or have their funeral in the church.
+We’re part of a group of churches with St Saviour’s Larkhall and All Saints Woolley and the vicar of all three is the Rev. Cath Candish.
+As well as regular and special church services, there are baptisms, weddings and funerals in the church.

 We’re well known for the monthly Pub Swainswick (first Friday of the month) which serves excellent Abbey Ales.
 Bellringers practice every Thursday and there are plenty of other community happenings throughout the year, including an annual Apple Day and Harvest Beer Festival.